-- When interviewed by was called was called was nicknamed 'GLE because he wore built-up boots to make him appear taller and the other, who was nicknamed 'GLE so nickname was 'HEO so nickname was 'HEO - 176.
-During the interview, and accommodate continually kneed my thighs.
-Let asked me what Glasgow gang I was in.
+- When interviewed by SNR, Mr. HEO, I was hemmed in by two officers.
+One was called GLE, who was nicknamed 'GLE' because he wore built-up boots to make him appear taller and the other, GLC.
+HEO s nickname was HEO because he was reputed to have said he would give any inmate a - 176.
+During the interview, GLE and GLC continually kneed my thighs.
+HEO asked me what Glasgow gang I was in.
 I told him I wasn't from Glasgow or in any gang.
 Sarcastically, he said, "I see you have a high IQ so we'd better find you a job worthy of your intelligence."
 I was put on wing fatigues.

 - 177. Shortly after lights-out on my second night I had a cell search a 'turnover'.
-One of the officers, GLD -, nicknamed 'GLD -, punched me several times.
+One of the officers, GLD , nicknamed 'GLD , punched me several times.
 It wasn't personal, just the way screws let inmates know they had the power.
 Almost every night I heard the yells of inmates being beaten up in their cells. - 178.
 In 1967, gang warfare in Glasgow was out of control.
 As well as regular, mob-handed battles in the various districts of the city controlled by different gangs armed to the teeth with a variety of weapons, there had been a spate of running battles in the city centre at weekends.
 Some gang members had died and many of them along with innocent bystanders received life threatening injuries. - 179.
 The Glasgow Evening Times and Evening Citizen demanded action to end it and the High Court began handing out punitive sentences.
 Soon, Barlinnie YOI was overflowing with gang members and fights regularly broke out.
 And not only fist fights.
 Some inmates were stabbed with 'chivs' made in the workshop or slashed with razor blades. - 180.
 Every day while cleaning the wing, we saw teams of screws turnover cells while the inmates were at work.
 They removed loads of personal possessions and tossed them onto the wire netting which stretched across the landing to stop inmates jumping off.
 When the searches were completed, the fatigues team collected the stuff and took it to the incinerator. - 181.
 After induction, gang members were invariably sent to Jessefield high security YOI in Dumfries to serve their sentence, while non-violent inmates were sent to Saughton YOI in Edinburgh.
 After a couple of weeks, I was transferred to Saughton which compared to Barlinnie was a holiday camp.
 There was rarely any trouble but soft drugs like Cannabis was a problem.
 The YOI adjoined the prison and a lot of smuggling went on. - 182.
 The governor at Edinburgh was Mr. Neave, whose nickname was 'Jolly.'
 He was very approachable and always around talking to inmates.
 He wasn't soft but had progressive ideas.
 After my release, I decided not to return to Glasgow and stayed in Edinburgh.